Purpose

 After receiving a confirmation message, the subscriber

-will receive all messages other members post to the central
+will receive all messages posted to the list.
+You, in

-address.
-You, in turn, can send your questions and responses
+turn, can send your questions and responses to the List

-to the List through this same address.
-This simple and
+through this same address.
+This simple and effective process

-effective process creates an open and dynamic forum for
+creates an open and dynamic forum for the discussion of

 Who